aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/filtercolumn/_index.md

 ```

 Indicates whether the AutoFilter button for this column is visible.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use FilterColumn.IsDropdownVisible to check whether the AutoFilter button for this column is visible.
 This property will be removed 12 months later since September 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean